D-442 FUG: Development and characteristics

-FUG had light armor, 13 millimeters at front and 7 mm at sides and rear.
-During production every plate was shot (using AK-47 and PK) in order to control the quality, and the traces of this testing are visible on vehicles.
-The armour on the vehicle was welded rolled homogenous steel.
-The 7–13 mm thick plates protect against small arms fire and small shell fragments, but a .50-calibre machine gun can penetrate D-442 FUG.
-However, mine-protection was acceptable because there were very few penetration points at the bottom of the body.
-Therefore, the front axle had external fastening points rather than screws through the belly plate, and only the steering rod penetrated the armor.
+FUG was lightly armored with welded rolled homogeneous steel, 13 mm at front and 7 mm at sides and rear.
+During production every plate was shot for quality control, and traces of this testing are visible on vehicles.
+Armor was sufficient for small arms fire and small shell fragments, but not .50-calibre fire.
+The vehicle has very few penetration points at the bottom of the body, providing good mine protection.
+To facilitate this the front axle had external fastening points rather than screws through the belly plate, and only the steering rod penetrated the armor.

 The development of the domestic-designed small turret with anti-tank rocket-launcher and PKT were abandoned for political reasons.
 The turret was highly similar to the one on OT-62B, but with significantly lower silhouette.
-Therefore, the major drawback of D-442 FUG was the lack of permanent armament, and lack of firing ports was later considered a major design flaw.
-To operate the pintle-mounted 7.62 mm light machine gun in the front, the soldier had to expose himself to enemy fire.
+Therefore, a major drawback of the D-442 FUG was a lack of permanent armament and firing ports.
+Operating the pintle-mounted front 7.62 mm light machine gun, required the gunner be exposed to counter-fire.

-The vehicle shares characteristics with both BRDM-1 and BRDM-2.
-Like the first standard version it has no permanent armament.
-As in BRDM-1 and BRDM-2, the commander and the driver were sited in the front of the hull, driver on the left and commander on the right.
-Also as on both the BRDM-1 and the BRDM-2, the D-442 FUG has four infra-red driving lights in the front.
-The other similarities with the BRDM-1 include the windshields which in combat situation are replaced by armoured shutters with integral vision blocks and two firing ports on both sides of the troop compartment.
-However, to use the armoured shutters the windshields have to be removed.
-When the shutters are in their opened position they protect the driver and commander from being blinded by the sunlight, and ensure that the windscreens will not be blurred by rain or snow.
-Both driver and commander can use episcopes to view the battlefield instead of the windshields.